 When your creative intent is to produce flattering images of your subjects, you can reduce the overall contrast in your photos.
 Post-process them so there’s a lower dynamic range, and no details are lost in the lightest or darkest areas of the portrait.

 Editing can be very much like setting your exposure.
 You can do this manually or automatically.
 There are many great presets available to help you achieve fast results without needing to know much about the app or software you are using.
 Software like Adobe Lightroom and Photoshop can be quite intimidating for newcomers.
 Using presets can help you achieve great results as you begin to learn how to best use this complex software.

 Manual editing of natural light portraits takes a bit longer to learn, but it’s worth the time and effort.
 You can learn to make adjustments to your photos to bring out the best in them.
 You can style your images and get them looking however you want.
 This takes more time, but is very satisfying when you complete the process and have your portraits looking just how you want them to.

 To make the most creative use of the light, you need to be aware of its characteristics.
 You also must focus on your intent for the style of portrait you want to create.
 Trying to create a very dramatic portrait in dull light will be hard work.
 Making a flattering image of your subjects in hard light is equally as challenging.

-As with any kind of portraiture, whether you’re using natural light or studio lights, how you communicate with your models is a key to capturing great images of them.
-Seeing how the light is falling on their face and getting them to move, so it looks best is important.
+As with any kind of portraiture, how you communicate with your models is a key to capturing great images of them.
+Seeing how the light is falling on their face and getting them to move so it looks best is important.
 If you cannot articulate what you want your subject to do, then you’ll not be creating the best photos that you can.